Start Time: 7:30am

 Start/Finish Info: Only runners allowed in start/finish area.
 Corrals closed 10 minutes before start, so get there with plenty of time.

 Hills: Minimal, very flat, fast course.
-Biggest hill is ~25 feet of gain from mile 22-23
+Biggest hill is ~25 feet of gain from mile 22-23.
+The total elevation gain is 243 ft.

 Map/Elevation: Link to Map